ace108/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 13. Write variable all_mean_column_names to "d:/R data/tidy_data_column_names_csv.txt"
 14. The data of file created in step 13 can be included in the Code Book.

+Commands for running the run_analysis function  in R or R studio are:
+> source("d:/R Programming/run_analysis.R") <BR>
+> run_analysis() <BR>

+# Output
+On completion of run_analysis function, there will 3 output files in the D:\R Data folder:
+ 1. tidy_data_csv.txt - this file contains the tidy data separated by "," (comma)
+ 2. tidy_data_tsv.txt - this file contains the tidy data separated by TAB
+ 3. tidy_data_column_names.txt - this file contains the column names of the tidy data set which can be used for inclusion into the Code Book